 Dewan Meeting Minutes, August 9, 2015

-Attending: Ramon Hildreth, Chair, Sherwin O’Bar, Treasurer, Hadidjah Gregory, At Large rep, Marston Gregory, Operations Manager, Paul Nelson, Rental Agent.
+Attending: Ramon, Chair, Sherwin O’Bar, Treasurer, Hadidjah Gregory, At Large rep, Marston Gregory, Operations Manager, Paul Nelson, Rental Agent.

 July 12 meeting minutes approved.